BeyondTheClouds/VMPlaceS/README.md

 ```
 $ sbt gen-idea
 ```

+Open, then chose the project VMPlaceS

+Ignore the warning "Maven Project need to be imported"

+Do not convert to a SBT project

+Do not import the SBT project
 and open the folder in intelliJ: a fully configured project has been generated.

 ### B- Running with command line